Energy Awareness 6281-01 (Level 3 Award)

 This is our most popular course, running for over 30 years with more than 26,000 learners to date.

-As this is a level 3 qualification learners will also require basic literacy and numeracy skills.
+As this is a level 3 qualification learners will require basic literacy and numeracy skills.
 The course and exam will include some written activities as well as calculating fuel bills; calculating running costs of electrical appliances and converting temperatures using simple formulas which will be provided.

 The course aims to provide delegates with an understanding of energy advice and the knowledge required to deliver energy advice to householders.